DanceChat: Large Language Model-Guided Music-to-Dance Generation: Introduction

 These challenges highlight the need for advanced methods capable of bridging complex semantic gaps and injecting semantic-rich textual instructions without relying on additional annotations.
-Recent advancements in large language models (LLMs) have demonstrated remarkable success in capturing nuanced semantic relationships across various domains \cite{wu2023next, han2023imagebind, doh2024enriching, gardner2023llark, ding2024songcomposer}.
-They are trained on diverse content, including detailed discussions on music, enabling them to interpret musical elements such as tempo, key, and chord progressions.
-This allows them to understand and generate contextually appropriate descriptions that capture the structure, rhythm, and mood of a piece.
-This inspires new approaches for tasks involving multi-modal relationships and encourages us to investigate the possibilities for leveraging LLMs to enhance the controllability of music-to-dance generation.
+Recent advancements in large language models (LLMs) have demonstrated remarkable success in capturing semantic relationships across various domains \cite{wu2023next, han2023imagebind, doh2024enriching, gardner2023llark, ding2024songcomposer}.
+They are trained on diverse content, including detailed discussions on music and dance, enabling them to interpret musical elements such as tempo, key, and chord progressions, as well as recognize movement styles, choreographic vocabulary, and dance semantics.
+This allows them to generate contextually appropriate descriptions that capture not only the structure and rhythm of a musical piece, but also align with plausible dance patterns.
+This inspires us to explore the potential of leveraging LLMs to enhance the diversity of music-to-dance generation.

 Building on these insights, our method adapts the capabilities of LLMs to address the semantic gap in music-driven dance generation.
-We propose a novel approach, named \emph{DanceChat}, which conceptualizes the generation model as a \textit{dancing learner} and leverages LLMs as a \textit{pseudo-choreographer}.
-Specifically, we extract structured musical descriptors, including key, tempo, and chord progressions alongside the dance genre context, and feed this information into LLM.
-The model then generates corresponding textual dance instructions, which serve as a pseudo-guide to condition the motion generation model during training.
+We propose a novel approach, named \emph{DanceChat}, which conceptualizes the generation model as a \textit{dancing learner} and leverages LLMs as a \textit{pseudo-choreographer} (Fig. \ref{fig:idea}).
+Specifically, we extract structured musical descriptors, including key, tempo, and chord progressions alongside the dance genre context, and feed this information into LLM, which then generates corresponding textual dance instructions, serving as a pseudo-guide to condition the motion generation model during training.
 This helps reduce the semantic gap by offering interpretative cues that map abstract musical elements to concrete motion patterns.